NIREEKSHITH45/Azure-OpenAI-and-Form-Recognizer-Workshop/lab_instructions/Lab 1/Lab 1.md

      ![run-now](images/add-field-name.png)

 5. Label the new field added by selecting **CONTOSO LTD** in the top left of each document uploaded.
-Do this for all the six documents.
+Do this for all six documents.

      ![train-module](images/train-module.png)